Tajikistan at the 2020 Summer Olympics

 Tajikistan competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's seventh consecutive appearance at the Summer Olympics in the post-Soviet era.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

-One Tajik athlete further achieved the entry standards by qualifying time, in the following track and field events (up to a maximum of 3 athletes in each event):
+One Tajik athlete received a wildcard to enter the competitions: